-Fantasy War Tactics is probably the best looking tactical role-playing game available for iOS and Android devices.
+Fantasy War Tactics is probably one of the most visually-appealing tactical role-playing games available for iOS and Android devices.
 The game has splendid visuals and animated battles.

 Gameplay is very similar to Final Fantasy Tactics Advance.
 You control a 5 member party on a 3D isometric battlefield, move them to strategic positions and attack monsters in turn-based battles.
 The only drawback about this game is the lengthy dialogues exchanged between characters.
 Thankfully, there’s a skip button that lets you bypass the conversation and go straight to battle.

 Fantasy War Tactics’ tactical battles are fun and engaging.
 These tips and battle strategies will help you defeat monsters and earn more rewards:

 1. Pulling off a combo attack is easy.
 All you have to do is make sure your hero is close to a party member or members and the monster(s) you are targeting is within the range of your party member(s) first skill attack.
 You can pull off multiple combos if the enemy is within the range of more than one party member.
 Cooperate strategy is the best way to inflict double, even triple damage to one or more enemies.

 2. Try to move your hero to advantageous terrain when battling monsters.
 To know what terrain is advantageous to your character, go to “Hero” on your home screen and tap on your recruited hero’s portrait.
 You will find “Advantageous Terrain”, just beside “Cooperation Bonus” at the bottom of his or her info screen.
 It shows a portrait of the terrain block.